How to Calculate Tax on Sale of Commercial Property

 The capital gains tax rate on commercial property depends on the taxpayer’s or investor’s income level and filing status.
 Additional taxes, such as the net investment income tax (NIIT) and state and local taxes (SALT) may also apply, adding to the overall tax burden.
 Knowing how capital gains taxes work helps real estate investors understand their tax burden and plan for the capital gains tax bill that may come with a sale.

-How to Determine Short-Term vs. Long-Term Capital Gains Taxes
+Short-Term vs. Long-Term Capital Gains on Commercial Property

 Short-term capital gains are generally taxed at your ordinary income tax rate, which is significantly higher than the long-term capital gains tax.
 The appropriate tax rate for long-term gains is 0%, 15%, or 20%, depending on your taxable income and filing status.
 High earners may also pay the net investment income tax of 3.8% on top of their capital gains tax bill.